UnitedHotcakesPreferred/swipe-snap/README.md

 	2. display managed & configured by HTML classes,
 	3. compliant to HTML4 & 5 browser standards.

-The display is based on the presentation of the <a href="http://thrillbent.com">Thrillbent online comics</a> for which Mark Waid &amp; his team of creators credit <a href="http://www.deviantart.com/balak01/art/about-DIGITAL-COMICS-111966969">Yves Bigerel's digital comics challenge</a> as inspiration.
+The display is based on the presentation of the [Thrillbent online comics](http://thrillbent.com) for which Mark Waid &amp; his team of creators credit [Yves Bigerel's digital comics challenge](http://www.deviantart.com/balak01/art/about-DIGITAL-COMICS-111966969) as inspiration.
 Solution uses jQuery.